 One would think that Colorado resorts would be the preferred location for corporate retreats.
 Certainly enough corporate retreats have occurred at Lake Tahoe, Utah, Montana, and Colorado ski resorts.
 However, recently a retreat for a group of maritime attorneys from Texas was organized for Snowshoe in West Virginia.
-More than two dozen maritime lawyers from the East Coast attended.
+More than two dozen maritime lawyers from the Texas and Mississippi attended.
 All meetings and seminars with topics that related to the Jones Act and Admiralty law, the repercussions of the Deepwater Horizon oil spill, among other topics were held in the morning to allow the maritime lawyers and their families to enjoy out door activities in the afternoons.
 Aside from skiing, there were lots of fun activities available including off-road tours, snowmobile tours, the Coca-Cola Tube Park for youngsters, snowcat tours, and the indoor Big Top, a 15,000 square foot playground with many inflatable options, wii, tots area, a climbing wall, Eurobungy,and snack bar for both children and adults.
 Since Snowshoe is home to 251 acres of skiable terrain, 1500 vertical feet, 57 trails and the best snow around, everyone had plenty of room to explore.
 For skiers they offer three ski areas that include the Snowshoe Basin, Western Territory and Silver Creek.
 Some evenings were for socializing or networking.
 The feedback was everyone thought the retreat was a huge success and expected even more maritime attorneys to attend the next year.

 The Mid Atlantic and Southeast ski resorts have a lot to offer.
 Don’t count them out!

 Jack Frost – small and can seem more crowded than it really is.
 All-in-all nothing too special but okay for shorter stays.